Themis99/Diabetes_prediction/README.md

 | ADA Boost  |       0.14      |     0.03         |       0.18        |        0.37       |
 | XG Boost  |        0.14     |       0.03        |      0.18         |       0.40        |

+Of all the algorithms, XG boost has the best performance